 Our Environment Deserves a Second Chance, Too

 Goodwill is a conscientious steward of the planet through landfill diversion, textile and electronics re-use, our E-truck fleet, and green jobs.
-In just the last few years, SF Goodwill, a California Certified Green Business, has created hundreds of jobs dedicated to reducing waste.
+In just the last few years, Goodwill, a California Certified Green Business, has created hundreds of jobs dedicated to reducing waste.

 All Goodwill employees receive extensive training in environmental sustainability best practices, and some jobs are dedicated completely to sustainability practices such as those in our ReCompute program, in which employees learn how to disassemble computers and electronics, refurbishing them for sale in one of our stores or on our e-commerce site.